 Below you will find 10 great ideas for dates to help you and your spouse enjoy being together in different ways.
 If one or more won’t work for you, think about adapting them so they do.
 Or move onto the next one.
 We hope you find the following ideas to be helpful:

-1. How about having an indoor snowball fight?
-No, it isn’t about chipping “snow” from the sides of your freezer, and throwing it at each other, it’s about making some soft snowballs in another way and just enjoying the sport of racing around and throwing them at each other.
+No, it isn’t about chipping “snow” from the sides of your freezer, and throwing it at each other.
+It’s about making some soft snowballs in another way.
+And then just enjoy the sport of racing around and throwing them at each other.

 This idea comes from the Justonemomtryingblogspot.com web site: